 Daisy Rooks, Chair

-- The general Sociology major provides a broad foundation in sociological theory and research, together with exposure to a variety of courses in the main substantive areas of the discipline.
+- The general Sociology major provides a broad foundation in sociological theory and research and exposure to courses covering a wide range of topics in the discipline.

-These concentrations allow students to focus their studies in a particular area of interest while still acquiring a solid foundation in the discipline of Sociology.
+- The Criminology major allows students to focus their studies on crime and the criminal justice system while still acquiring a solid foundation in the discipline of Sociology.